 Fancy a spot of culture before hitting the sesh?
 Tate Modern has the answer, with their monthly Tate Lates events providing a fun and free way to embrace art.
-Running on the last Friday of every month (except December), the after-hours events blend art, music, talks, and bevs for a very different kind of night out – and the next one is coming up on April 26th.
+Running on the last Friday of every month (except December), the after-hours events blend art, live music, talks, and bevs for a very different kind of night out – and the next one is coming up on April 26th.

 Events change every month, Tate Lates are often themed around a particular exhibit that graces the venue at the same time.
 For instance, April’s event heroes Tate Modern’s Franz West exhibit, most excitingly with free entry to the exhibit itself – a neat way to sidestep the £13 regular entrance charge.
 Supporting the exhibit is a photo mission, make-you-own punk collage station, and a badge making class.